molloy-lab/TREE-QMC-v1/README.md

 To run TREE-QMC, use command:
 ```
-./TREE-QMC -i <input file> -o <output name>
+./TREE-QMC -i <input file> -o <output file name>
 ```
+See [this tutorial](example/tutorial) for more information.

-To see TREE-QMC usage options, use command:
+For more information, check out the TREE-QMC usage options with this command:
 ```
 ./TREE-QMC -h
 ```